pounard/goat-mapper/README.md

 Priority 3, repositories and customization

- - [ ] create a repository manager which only handles repositories, but nothing else,
+ - [x] create a repository registry which only handles repositories, but nothing else,

  - [ ] allow custom repositories to be used instead of the default one,